Reaching your mobile market

 If it wasn’t already blazingly apparent, people love their smart phones and tablets.
 But why has the smart device morphed from a useful gadget into an extra appendage?
 Because people love the ability to be connected to all things at all times.
 And this evolution in our human

 biology psychology has become an absolutely essential element for marketers to incorporate into their integrated marketing mix.

 According to Google, 87% of marketers intend to increase emphasis on mobile this year.
 Clearly, launching a mobile strategy is no longer a question of “if” or “when”.
 It is a question of how to effectively integrate the mobile element into your marketing campaign.
 And as in any other great marketing strategy, this boils down to one critical element: audience.

 How are you going engage with your mobile audience?
-(And this does not necessarily mean choosing between an app, optimized mobile site, or advertising!)
-Mobile users have very different needs and expectations Successfully interacting with these users requires knowing what they need you to deliver.
+(And this does not necessarily mean choosing between creating an app, an optimized mobile site, or advertising!)
+Mobile users have very different needs and expectations.
+Successfully interacting with these users requires knowing what they need you to deliver.
 Do they want to make purchases?
 Collect rewards?
 Stay updated?
 Once you know how your mobile site is going to deliver value to your audience, then you decide on your method of delivery.

 Optimizing your mobile message is not always achieved through one platform.
 You have a few key options, but it is important to prioritize.

 Creating a mobile-optimized website should be your first priority.
 Despite the growing popularity of apps, users’ first mobile encounter with you will likely be your website.
 In fact, it could be your foot in the door.
 One Google study revealed that 57% of users won’t recommend a business with a poorly-designed mobile site.

 When it comes to creating a mobile-optimized site, there are two main paths you can take: